This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

-- Your rabbit needs to be one of the 50 recognized rabbit breeds by the ARBA.
+- Your rabbit needs to be one of the 50 recognized breeds of rabbits by the ARBA.

-- 3 Generations – Your Rabbits Info, its parents, its grandparents, and its great grandparents need to be shown on the pedigree.
+- You need to have the rabbit’s pedigree with you that shows 3 Generations – Your Rabbits Info, its parents, its grandparents, and its great grandparents need to be shown on the pedigree.

 - Each animal on the pedigree needs to have the following listed: